-Today’s family farms face a number of challenges: protecting income and viability, insuring property and crops, and perpetuating the family business through succession planning.
+Today’s family farms face several challenges: protecting income and viability, insuring property and crops, and perpetuating the family business through succession planning.

 The good news is that an insurance professional who specializes in agribusiness can help you with all of these.
-Below, we’ll look at several crucial aspects of family farming where your insurance agent or broker can help your enterprise thrive.
+Here are key aspects of farm family insurance where your agent can help your business succeed.

 Securing the right insurance for your farm

-Since no two farms are alike, your insurance agent will likely visit your farm and walk the property with you to look at your buildings, livestock and fields.
+No two farms are alike.
+Your insurance agent will likely visit your farm and assess your buildings, livestock and fields.

 Insurers often cover a family farm’s residence and operation in a single farm policy.
-Farm policies are similar to a homeowners policy, but they also include other structures such as barns, silos, sheds and greenhouses.
+Farm family insurance policies are like a homeowner’s policy.
+However, they cover other structures such as barns, silos, sheds, and greenhouses.
 And they include liability coverage to protect you against claims of injury and property damage.

 A farm policy that covers all your property

-You’ll likely need an appraisal or recent estimate of the value of your farm, including the buildings and equipment you own.
-These will be used to determine how much insurance you can and should purchase so that you have enough coverage to pay for a loss and rebuild your farm if it is completely destroyed.
-The premium you pay will be based on your chosen levels of coverage, called limits.
+You’ll likely need an appraisal or recent estimate of the farm’s value, including buildings and equipment you own.
+These factors determine how much insurance you can and should purchase.

-Most residences are insured to their replacement cost – that is, the cost to repair or replace a building using the same kind and quality of materials.
-Actual cash value (or market value) may be an option for barns, older buildings or structures that aren’t in use.
+Most residences have farm barn insurance to cover their replacement cost.
+This is the cost to repair or replace a building using the same kind and quality of materials.
+Actual cash value (or market value) may be an option for insuring barns, older buildings or structures you don’t use.
 Actual cash value is the replacement cost minus depreciation.

 Other types of property coverage

 You may also need additional coverage if you raise horses, grow grapes for wine, or produce milk.
-Your agent should be able to offer specialized coverages for those risks that fall outside a standard farm policy, including equipment breakdown and lost revenue.
+Your agent should be able to offer specialized coverages for risks outside standard farm policies.
+Some of these risks include equipment breakdown and lost revenue.

-If you own commercial vehicles that are used off your farm, you’ll need to purchase commercial auto coverage, which provides liability and collision protection.
+If you own and use commercial vehicles off your farm, you’ll need to purchase commercial auto coverage with your farm insurance.
+It provides liability and collision protection.

 Cover your farm’s liability exposure